John Jay Fossett is an attorney, served as the City Manager for the City of Covington, and is a former newspaper reporter and magazine editor.

 As a lawyer, he served four terms on the Kentucky Academy of Trial Attorneys (“KATA”) Board of Governors and served as the editor-in-chief of KATA’s bi-monthly magazine, The Advocate.
 He is a past president of the Chase Alumni Association, is a member of the Kentucky Bar Association, and is a past member of the Salmon P. Chase Inn of Court.
 He has published articles in three law reviews and in several issues of The Advocate.
 As a lawyer, he also wrote the “Legally Speaking” monthly column for The Kentucky Post.
 He also served as an adjunct faculty member at Chase Law School for 10 years, where he taught trial advocacy.

 Fossett is a 1977 graduate of Holmes High School in Covington.
 He and his wife, Barbara Arnzen, live in Fort Thomas, Kentucky.
-Daughter, Meredith, a 2012 graduate of Miami University in Oxford, Ohio, works for Strategic Advisers but is currently on a leave of absence.
+Daughter, Meredith, a 2012 graduate of Miami University in Oxford, Ohio, is the Government Affairs Manager for Axcess Financial.
 Another daughter, Aly, who graduated from the E.W.
-Scripps School of Journalism at the Ohio University in 2015, is the event manager at The New Riff Distillery in Newport, Ky.
-A son, Jack, is a senior at the University of Louisville, where he obtained a bachelor’s degree in business and finance.
+Scripps School of Journalism at the Ohio University in 2015, is the Wedding and Social Event Sales Coordinator at The New Riff Distillery in Newport, Ky.
+A son, Jack, is a 2017 graduate of the University of Louisville, where he obtained a bachelor’s degree in business and finance.